The Dorgi is one of the more popular mixed breed dogs.

 This mix may need around an hour of exercise per day.
 Long walks are a good idea, but you should mix it up with fetching, sports activities, and plenty of running.
 This breed should excel at some agility and herding challenges as well.
 Because of its herding and hunting ancestry, this dog has a high wanderlust potential.
 Be careful about letting it off the leash.
 If you have a fenced yard, then you should be able to let the dog roam around without any problems.

 While naturally friendly and sociable, this puppy will still benefit from early socialization and training.
 Owners should focus on teaching the puppy to avoid nipping and herding people as much as possible.
-Classes can help quite a bit to provide a structure for owners to follow, as well as plenty of professional assistance.
+Classes can help provide a structure for owners to follow, as well as plenty of professional assistance.
 Crate training is also recommended at home to help with behavioral and housebreaking problems.
 If you have any questions about vaccinations, spaying or neutering, and micro-chipping, then you should talk with your vet.

 The Dorgi is a friendly and lovable companion for the entire family, but you should make sure your children understand the proper etiquette for handling a smaller dog.
 This mix can get a little annoyed and feisty if it’s handled improperly.
 Likewise, the dog needs to be trained to accept children.
 Depending on how much Corgi behavior it has inherited, the dog can start to nip at heels and herd people.
 While this shouldn’t be mistaken for aggressive behavior, it might disturb younger children.
 It should be discouraged early on.